It's Happy Bunny

 Happy Bunny is a character in a series of stickers, buttons, greeting cards, posters, and other merchandise sold at novelty shops across North America.
-Designed by artist and writer Jim Benton in the 1990s, "who People Magazine called the most visible cartoonist in America, Happy Bunny is a small, smiling bunny, often varying in color, with an insulting slogan printed at its feet.
-Happy Bunny became popular in 2001 after stores like Hot Topic and Spencers began selling merchandise.
+Designed by artist and writer Jim Benton in the 1990s, whom People Magazine called "the most visible cartoonist in America," Happy Bunny is a small, smiling bunny, often varying in color, with an insulting slogan printed at its feet.
+Happy Bunny gained popularity in 2001 after stores like Hot Topic and Spencers began selling its merchandise.